MoonCristal678/MiniProject/README.md

 Requires Node.js and a running MongoDB instance.
 Connects to MongoDB to perform CRUD operations.
 MongoDB Compass can be used to inspect and manipulate data stored in the connected MongoDB database.

+To diploy on render.com.
+The build command prompt for both backend and front end is npm install.
+For the start you can use "node" your-file-name for backend and npm start for frontend.
+Make sure if diployed seperately that for each you input the necessary path.